botlabs-gg/yagpdb-docs-v2/content/getting-started.md

 Try some commands!
 Something like `catfact` or `dadjoke`, to get the party going.
 If those did not work, please read the FAQ on the support server.

+## About this Documentation

+This documentation aims to go through all of YAGPDB's features as they appear in the order on the control panel.
+Reference material, or miscellaneous topics are in their own category as to not bloat things up with unnecessary detail.